Skip to content

 2) He was the only major politician to say he didn’t believe in the war on terror.

-The children who thought that having a black president, despite the fact that he was, on the policies, worse than EVERY other democratic nominee, are why the US is so fucked right now.
-(And yes, he was worse on policy than even Hilary Clinton.
+The children who thought that having a black president, despite the fact that he was, on domestic policy, worse than EVERY other democratic nominee, are why the US is so fucked right now.
+(And yes, he was worse on domestic policy than even Hillary Clinton.
 Don’t believe me, believe Paul Krugman.)

 Obama did cut a deal with Clinton, of course.
 He let her have State, so she could influence foreign policy, the ONE policy area where she was to his right.